 The government-wide statements report information about the unit as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net assets includes all of the Board's assets and liabilities.
+The statement of net position includes all of the Board's assets and liabilities.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.

-The two government-wide statements report the Board's net assets and how they have changed.
-Net assets are the difference between the Board's assets and liabilities.
+The two government-wide statements report the Board's net position and how it has changed.
+Net position is the difference between the Board's assets and liabilities.
 This is one way to measure the unit's financial health or position.

-- Over time, increases or decreases in the Board's net assets are an indicator of whether its financial position is improving or deteriorating. - To assess the Board's overall health, you need to consider additional non-financial factors such as changes in the County's property tax base and the condition of its school buildings and other physical assets.
+- Over time, increases or decreases in the Board's net position are an indicator of whether its financial position is improving or deteriorating. - To assess the Board's overall health, you need to consider additional non-financial factors such as changes in the County's property tax base and the condition of its school buildings and other physical assets.